AkaCoder404/LittleLemonAPI/README.md

 ## Running the project
 Run `pipenv shell` to get started.

 ## Other
 More functionality can be found in this Postman shared workspace https://www.postman.com/codeforcoffeestudio/workspace/coursera-meta-backend-api-shared/collection/25176343-d9a849a0-9189-47b4-892e-c9a8da2eacb5?action=share&creator=25176343

+Passwords for users can be found in notes.txt

 ## Required Functionality